Nirvana: A Specialized Generalist Model With Task-Aware Memory Mechanism: Experiments

+We compare the MRI reconstruction performance of 1.3B Nirvana with other 1.3B LLMs across different undersampling rates in Figure~\ref{mri_plot_ablation}.
+All models are pretrained on FineWeb and post-trained with the frozen backbone using the same procedure described at the beginning of Section~\ref{specialized}.
+Nirvana consistently achieves higher reconstruction fidelity across all settings.
+In the ablation study, Nirvana-noTrigger shows substantially degraded performance, highlighting the critical role of Trigger in enabling effective adaptation for MRI reconstruction.

-We show an example of the overall MRI report generation in Fig.~\ref{report}.
-The report is generated by Nirvana, which takes the undersampled k-space signals and the instruction prompt as input, and outputs the reconstructed image as well as the corresponding analysis.
-Different from traditional MRI report generation models (such as Lingshu \citep{lingshu}, HealthGPT \citep{healthgpt}, and MedGemma \citep{medgemma}) which directly take the reconstructed MRI images as input, Nirvana takes the k-space signals undersampled from the raw signals received by the coils as input to generate the overall MRI report, including the reconstructed image.
-In Fig.~\ref{report}, the report generated by Nirvana accurately captures the important pathological features of the image, including the lesion's shape, size, position, and surrounding matter.
-Moreover, the report provides further diagnosis that the corresponding image is consistent with the characteristics of chronic lacunar cerebral infarction.
+We show an example of the overall MRI reconstruction and report generation by Nirvana in Figure~\ref{report}.
+Nirvana takes the undersampled k-space signals and the instruction prompt as input, and outputs the reconstructed MRI image as well as the corresponding analysis.
+In contrast with traditional MRI report generation models (such as Lingshu \citep{lingshu}, HealthGPT \citep{healthgpt}, and MedGemma \citep{medgemma}) which directly take the reconstructed MRI image as input, Nirvana takes the k-space signals undersampled from the raw signals received by the coils as input to generate the overall MRI report, including the reconstructed image.
+In Figure~\ref{report}, the report generated by Nirvana accurately captures the important pathological features of the image, including the lesion's shape, size, position, and surrounding matter.
+Moreover, the report provides further diagnosis that the reconstructed MRI image is consistent with the characteristics of chronic lacunar cerebral infarction.
+More experiment results and analysis of MRI are shown in Appendix~\ref{appdix_mri}.